 Dissolve the yeast in the lukewarm water.
-Stir until yeast is well combined, about 1 minute.
+Whisk well until combined, about 1 minute.

 To a mixing bowl add the butter, brown sugar, salt, and yeast mixture.
 Stir until combined.
 Slowly add in 3 cups of flour, 1 cup at a time.
 Mix by hand or use mixer fitted with dough hook, until dough is thick.
 Add 3/4 cup more flour and stir.
 If dough is still sticky, add flour, and additional 1/4 cup at a time, until no longer sticky, and dough bounces back when poked with your finger.

-Turn the dough out onto a lightly floured surface.
-Knead for about 3 minutes and shape into a ball.
+Turn dough out onto a lightly floured surface.
+Knead for 2 minutes and shape into a ball.
 Place in a large mixing bowl that has been lightly coated with nonstick spray.
-Cover and let the rest for 10 minutes.
+Cover and let rest for 10 minutes.

 Section dough into six equal parts and roll each section into long ropes.
 Then, cut into 1-1/2 inch bites.

-Bring a large pot of water to a boil with the baking soda.
-Once rapidly boiling, drop 8-10 pretzel bites into water and boil 20 seconds.
-Remove with a slotted spoon and place onto the lined baking sheet, making sure that pretzel bites do not touch.
+Once water is boiling, drop 10 pretzel bites into water and boil 20 seconds.
+Remove with a slotted spoon and place onto prepared baking sheets, making sure that pretzel bites do not touch.
+Repeat with remaining pretzel bites.

 Brush beaten egg over each pretzel bite and sprinkle with salt.
 Bake for 12-15 minutes, until golden brown, rotating the sheet pans once halfway through cooking.

-- Meanwhile, melt the butter in another saucepan over medium heat.
-Sprinkle the flour over the top, and whisk until lightly browned, and thickened, 2-3 minutes.
+Meanwhile, melt the butter in another saucepan over medium heat.
+Add flour and whisk until lightly browned, 2-3 minutes.

-- Slowly add the warm milk to the flour butter mixture in a steady stream, whisking constantly.
-Continue cooking, whisking constantly until the mixture thickens, about 5 minutes.
-It should be thick but still pourable.
-Add the cheese, whisking constantly until it is melted.
-Taste, then add salt and pepper to taste.
+Add the warm milk to the flour butter mixture in a slow, steady stream, whisking constantly.
+Cook until the mixture thickens, about 5 minutes.
+Add the cheese and stir until smooth.
+Season with salt and pepper, to taste.